DigitalGrin/EasyConical/README.md

 ### User Guide

-x
+Please refer to the [user guide file](./UserGuide.pdf).
+Remember to use EasyConical alongslide a slicer that supports relative extrusion(e) distances.

 ### Current Limitations

 There is a feature/bug in slicers based on PrusaSlicer that sets part local part origins different from the bed origin, but this can be circumvented as described in the user guide.

-EasyConical can only process gcode files with absolute extrusion (e) distances, files generated with relative e distances will not be processed correctly.
-We are currently working on another program that can convert gcode files between relative e to absolute e, but
+EasyConical can only process gcode files with relatve extrusion (e) distances, files generated with absolute e distances will not be processed correctly.
+The only way around this is to use a slicer compatible with relative e distances.

 ### License